dashjoin/platform/dashjoin-docs/docs/ai-ml-integration.md

 * DJAI_OPENAI_API_KEY: API key for Mistral or OpenAI if these services are used
 * DJAI_OPENAI_MODEL: LLM model used (default open-mistral-7b)
 * DJAI_OPENAI_EMBEDDING_MODEL: embedding model used (defaukt mistral-embed)
-* DJAI_AUTH_SECRET: Basic authentication header required to use the container API.
-The sample value "Basic YWRtaW46ZGpkamRq" sets user and password to admin and djdjdj (user:password is base64 encoded).
+* DJAI_AUTH_SECRET: Basic authentication header required to use the container API (default is "Basic YWRtaW46ZGpkamRq" which is base64 encoded authentication header for user admin and password djdjdj)
 * DJAI_UI_PASSWORD: Password for the admin user when connecting to the container's admin UI (default djdjdj)
 * DJAI_LLM_MODE: llm used (possible values are: ollama, llama-cpp, sagemaker, openai, openailike, azopenai, gemini, default openailike)
 * DJAI_EMBEDDING_MODE: embedding mode (possible values are: ollama, huggingface, openai, sagemaker, azopenai, gemini, default openailike)